DLR-TS/gdal/doc/source/drivers/vector/xodr.rst

 Specification version
 ---------------------

-The currently supported OpenDRIVE version is 1.4 and basically depends on what is provided by libOpenDRIVE_.
+The currently supported OpenDRIVE version is 1.4 and depends on what is provided by libOpenDRIVE_.

 .. _libOpenDRIVE: https://github.com/pageldev/libOpenDRIVE/